karekkhaleb/Questioner/README.md

       "userName" : "user's username"
     }
   },
-  "get all questions" : {
+  "get all questions for a meetup" : {
-    "url" : "/api/v1/questions",
+    "url" : "/api/v1/meetups/<meetupId>/questions",
     "method" : "GET"
   },
-  "create a new question" : {
+  "create a new question for a meetup" : {
-    "url" : "/api/v1/questions",
+    "url" : "/api/v1/meetups/<meetupId>/questions",
     "method" : "POST",
     "objectFormat" : {
-      "meetupId" : "the id of the meetup that correspons to this question", "createdBy" : "the id of the user creatin this question", "title" : "the title for this question",
+      "createdBy" : "the id of the user creating this question", "title" : "the title for this question",
       "body" : "the body for this question"
     },